Speakers

 Dr. Arjoonsingh DVM MS Diplomate ACVIM (SAIM) graduated from the University of the West Indies, School of Veterinary Medicine where he worked as a clinical teaching assistant.

-Read more about Dr. Arjoonsigh
+Read more about Dr. Arjoonsingh

 He then did a rotating internship with IM focus at Tuskegee University, then a combined internal medicine residency and master’s in veterinary science at Washington State University.
 He was then a clinical assistant professor at University of Florida, before returning to his alma mater at UWI School of Veterinary Medicine.
 His clinical interests are endocrinology and haematology but most importantly, clinical education and providing mentorship to students, interns, and residents.